In this Article

 - Dosing considerations for Wild Carrot.

 High doses of wild carrot oil can cause kidney damage and nerve problems.
 Wild carrot can cause skin rash and increase the risk of sunburn when in the sun.
-Wild carrot can cause allergic reactions in some people.
-People who are sensitive to birch, celery, or mugwort are more likely to be sensitive to wild carrot.

 Report Problems to the Food and Drug Administration